polluxau/the-finals-linux-troubleshoot-guide/README.md

 Each game has its own prefix that steam will create under /steamlibrary/compatdata

-if your game is on the main drive then enable hidden files in your file manager and you'll find .steam
+If your game is on the main drive then enable hidden files in your file manager and you'll find .steam

 Go to your steamlibrary and right click on the finals, properties, updates, and find the APPID for THE FINALS, yours will be different to mine